marlageha/dataredux/whirc/WHIRC_README.txt

    > whirc.whirc_mksky(obj_id)
    i.e. if you want to make a sky image for 55500, > whirc.whirc_mksky(55500)

 9. Inside Calibs, make a directory “reduced.”
+   From http://www.astro.yale.edu/dokkum/lacosmic/, download and install the “cosmics.py”
+   module.
+Move cosmics.py to dataredux/whirc
    For a particular obj_id, apply bias, dark, sky subtraction, and flat.
-Write reduced images to Calibs/reduced.
+Make copy of images w/o cosmic rays (for alignment).
+Write reducedimages to Calibs/reduced.
    > whirc.whirc_reduce(obj_id)

-10. Inside Calibs, make a directory “shifted.”
-For a particular obj_id, align images and median combine.
-Write aligned images and median combined image to Calibs/shifted.
+10. Inside Calibs, make a directory “starfields” For a particular obj_id, find brightest stars in all exposures and write starfield to a pickle file.
     > whirc.whirc_align(obj_id)

+11. Inside Calibs, make a directory “shifted.”
+Use starfields from last step to align images for each object, night, and filter and median combine.
+Write to Calibs/shifted.
+    > whirc.whirc_shiftcalc(obj_id)